 No. Parameter Description 1 Intensity threshold Sets the minimum intensity threshold.
 2 Error Evaluation Sets the error evaluation method ("mean" or "sum SQ of SQ").
 The default setting is "mean", which is a stricter setting.
 GRable calculates the difference between M1 and M2 (masses of two monoisotopic signals).
-To calculate the difference in ppm, the difference ($\Delta\Delta$ M obs-calc) between the observed mass difference (Δ M obs=M2-M1) and calculated mass value of any glycan unit (e.g., M(Hex); set by user as shown below) is divided by either value of: - mean: (M1+M2)/2 - sum SQ of SQ: $\sqrt{(M1)^2 + (M2)^2}$ If the difference (ppm) is smaller than the maximum mass tolerance (set by user as shown below), the two monoisotopic signals are considered in the relationship with a difference of the glycan unit.
-3 Charge state Note that this parameter should remain blank, because only deconvoluted data is used for analysis.
-4 Peaks with the same mass are counted as one Selects "yes" or "no".
-If "yes" is selected (by default), peaks with the same mass, but divided to multiple peaks, are considered as single peak (composition) when the number of members of a cluster is evaluated.
+To calculate the difference in ppm, the difference ( $\Delta\Delta M$ obs-calc) between the observed mass difference ( $\Delta M$ obs=M2-M1) and calculated mass value of any glycan unit (e.g., M(Hex); set by user as shown below) is divided by either value of: - mean: $(M1+M2)/2$ - sum SQ of SQ: $\sqrt{(M1)^2 + (M2)^2}$ If the difference (ppm) is smaller than the maximum mass tolerance (set by user as shown below), the two with a difference of the alycan unit 3 Charge state Note that this parameter should remain blank because Ŭ only deconvoluted data is used for analysis 4 Peaks with the same mass are Selects "ves" or "no".
+If "ves" is selected (by default). counted as one peaks with the same mass, but divided to multiple peaks, are considered as single peak (composition) when the number of members of a cluster is evaluated.
 Note that peaks with the same mass are highlighted in yellow in an exported sheet.
-5 1st step (2nd step) Sets the parameters for each step of parallel clustering.
+5 1st step (2nd step...)
+Sets the parameters for each step of parallel clustering.
 By clicking, you can switch tabs and enter settings for each step.
 6 apply this step Checks the checkbox for each step whether the step is included in parallel clustering.
-Users can apply up to five steps in one analysis.
-7 Minimum number of signals / cluster Sets the minimum number of signals for one cluster.
+Users can apply up to five steps in one analysis. / Minimum number of signals / cluster Sets the minimum number of signals for one cluster.
 8 Maximum mass error(ppm) Sets the maximum mass tolerance.
-9 Monosaccharide & RT range to be searched Specifies types of glycan units (mono- and oligo- saccharides) along with their masses and RT ranges to be considered.
-Hex, HexNAc, dHex, NeuAc, NeuGc, Hex+HexNAc can be entered by default, and the number of free entry fields can be increased up to 10.
+9 Monosaccharide & RT range to Specifies types of glycan units (mono- and oligo- be searched considered Hey HeyNAc dHey NeuAc NeuCo Hex+HexNAc can be entered by default and the number of free entry fields can be increased up to 10.